-Nothing says holiday party like a glamorous velvet cocktail dress.
+Nothing says holiday party like a glamorous cocktail dress.
 Here are the 5 classic favorites to look fab and festive.

 1. Red Velvet Cocktail Dresses

 When red is the color of Santa’s velvet suit, it no wonders that red velvet cocktail dresses are the first ones to get snapped up.
 But bright Christmas red isn’t always the most popular shade.
 It’s hot and sexy on young women, but many mature women prefer a quieter, more elegant version of red and lean towards wine or burgundy.

 For example, a gorgeous wine-colored velvet dress is very flattering at any age.
 This toned-down red is easy to wear, and the beautiful wrap style is a great way to show off your waist.
 Three-quarter length sleeves help give you a more youthful look, and the just above the knee length is super flattering.

 2. Green Velvet Cocktail Dress

 Christmas Tree Green is the other obvious for a velvet dress this time of year.
 This gorgeous green velvet midi dress is particularly regal.
 Midis have become very popular lately, and they look lovely on, so long as you wear some heel; otherwise, they can look rather frumpy.

-This pretty green velvet cocktail dress is an all-around winner with a charming twisted bodice and soft, flowy skirt that’s especially flattering if you have full hips and heavy bottom half. (pear-shaped).
+This pretty cocktail dress is an all-around winner with a charming twisted bodice and soft, flowy skirt that’s especially flattering if you have full hips and heavy bottom half. (pear-shaped).

 3. Velvet Cocktail Dresses with Sleeves

 Velvet dresses are pretty seasonal and more suited to fall and winter, so you’d think that they would all come with sleeves.
 But that’s not always the case.
-Velvet cocktail dresses with sleeves are always in demand, so if you find one you like, scoop it up quick.
+Cocktail dresses with sleeves are always in demand, so if you find one you like, scoop it up quick.